 The Ultimate Award for the Rice Industry

 The SunRice Grower of the Year Award is the ultimate award which recognises innovation, new technology and latest research outcomes adopted in the rice industry.
-The recipient of this award will showcase high yields and high water use efficiency grown in a sustainable way with successful adoption of new technology and innovation.
+In C19, it has been awarded to Jerilderie growers Peter & Renee Burke.

 Nominees can be from farm businesses growing a minimum of 15 hectares of rice (this includes sharefarmers) and demonstrating high levels of achievement in the rice farm operation.